-My first suggestion is to avoid public Wi-Fi completely and connect using 3G, 4G or 5G when it arrives.
-This avoids all the security issues with public Wi-Fi.
-The security which needs to be considered is that of the telecommunications’ provider; one provider, not 100s or 1000s of different connection points in places you might never visit again.
+My first suggestion is to avoid public Wi-Fi altogether and connect using 3G, 4G or 5G when it arrives to avoid all the security issues with public Wi-Fi.
+With this approach, the security which needs consideration is the telecommunications’ provider; one provider, not 100s or 1000s of different connection points in places you might never visit again.
 That said, it is not always an option for any number of reasons:

-- Not all tablets have SIM card capability and are sold as Wi-Fi only
+- Not all tablets have SIM card capability and sold as Wi-Fi only

-- Roaming charges outside of the European Union can be extremely cost prohibitive resulting in a financial need to use Wi-Fi.
-However, if this is a frequently travelled destination, or a long duration abroad, the option is available to use a foreign SIM card.
-Again, this is only as secure as the confidence you have in the foreign telecommunications provider, but it will mean vetting one business rather than thinking or worrying about every Wi-Fi provider you connect to.
+- Roaming charges outside of the European Union can be too cost-prohibitive, resulting in a financial need to use Wi-Fi.
+However, if this is a frequently travelled destination or a long duration abroad, the option is available to use a foreign SIM card.
+Again, this is only as secure the confidence you have in the foreign telecommunications provider.
+Still, it will mean vetting one business rather than thinking or worrying about every Wi-Fi provider you connect with while out and about.

-- Not many laptops have SIM card slots as standard, however USB attachable mobile broadband is available and works in much the same way.
-Alternatively, mobile telephones and tablets can be set up as remote hotspots to route internet traffic.
+- Not many laptops have SIM card slots as standard; however, USB attachable mobile broadband is available and works in much the same way.
+Alternatively, set up mobile telephones and tablets as remote hotspots to route internet traffic.